Bowel cancer “travesty” criticised

-A regional Solicitor specialising in medical negligence has criticised the missed opportunities to save lives, which she described as a “travesty.”
+A solicitor specialising in medical negligence at Been Let Down has criticised the missed opportunities to save lives, which she described as a “travesty.”

-“In spite of record levels of investment in the NHS, the evidence from Beating Bowel Cancer shows that in some regions, less than a third of cases are detected before the cancer has spread,” says Sarah Sykes of Been Let Down.
+“In spite of record levels of investment in the NHS, the evidence from Beating Bowel Cancer shows that in some regions, less than a third of cases are detected before the cancer has spread,” says Solicitor at Been Let Down.

 “If anything, more opportunities to save lives are being missed.
 With about 41,000 people diagnosed with bowel cancer each year, that’s a travesty for cancer patients and their families.”